ARPA-SIMC/moncic-ci/doc/btrfs-on-file.md

 This will check what blogs on `images` are not in use, and deallocate them in the `images` file, leaving "holes" in their places.

+Moncic-CI will do this automatically if it can detect that the images file is on a SSD.
+This feature can be forced on or off with the [`trim_image_file` configuration option](moncic-ci-config.md).